Revelation – The Book for Today

 - The Spirit says to the churches.

-- Blessed is he that reads, hears the words of this prophecy and keep those things which are written in it.
+- Blessed is he that reads, and those who hear the words of this prophecy and keep those things which are written in it.

-NOTE: John 1:3 is the first of the 7 beatitudes of Revelation.
+NOTE: Revelation 1:3 is the first of the seven beatitudes of Revelation.
 Each starts with the words.
-“Blessed is he” then proceeds to give council or reward.
-Revelation 2:11 also gives us the promise; “He who has an ear, let him hear what the Spirit says to the churches, He who overcomes shall not be hurt by the second death.”
-Toward the end of our lessons we will learn that those who hear and do what is written in the book of Revelation will not suffer that second death.
+“Blessed is he,” then proceeds to give council or reward.
+Revelation 2:11 provides us with the promise; “He who has an ear, let him hear what the Spirit says to the churches, He who overcomes shall not be hurt by the second death.”
+Toward the end of our lessons, we will learn that those who hear and do what is written in the book of Revelation will not suffer that second death.

 - “And Keep (or do) those things which are written therein.”

-NOTE: God has promised special blessings to those who study this book and follow its admonition.
-When encouragement we have for its study!
-Would God ask us to study a book and even promise to give us special blessing for doing so if we were not able to understand it?
-Of course not!
-Another important motive for the study of this particular book is that “the time is at hand,” or near!
+NOTE: God has promised special blessings to those who study this book and follow its warning.
+What encouragement we have for its study!
+God asks us to study the book and even promises to give us a special blessing.
+Even if we cannot understand it when we study it, we will be blessed?
+Of course!
+Another important motive for studying this book is that “the time is at hand,” or near!
 There is an urgency about the messages of Revelation.
-This will become increasingly true as we draw nearer to the great final conflict!
+The good news of Revelation will become increasingly relevant as we draw nearer to the great final conflict between two world powers!

-Jesus has promised; “Lo I am with you always even until the end of the earth.
-Matthew 28:20 You see Jesus will be with his church always, even during persecution.
-If He has promised to be with the church, will he also not be with us always?
-Matthew 28:20 makes it perfectly clear that He has promised to be with us always, even until the end of the world.
+ADDITIONAL NOTE: Jesus has promised, “Lo, I am with you always, even until the end of the earth” Matthew 28:20.
+You see, Jesus will always be with his church, even during times of persecution and opposition.
+If He has promised to be with the church, he will also be with us.
+Why?
+Because Matthew 28:20 makes it abundantly clear that He has promised to be with us always, even until the end of the world.

-6. Who gave the prophets the messages from God which they shared?
+- Who gave the prophets the messages from God that they shared?
 II Peter 1:21

-7. How much of scripture was given by God is inspired?
+- How much of Scripture given by God is inspired?
 II Timothy 3:16

 Answer: All Scripture

-8. What warning is given concerning the interpretation of Scripture?
-I Peter 1:20, 21
+- What warning is given concerning the interpretation of Scripture?
+II Peter 1:19-21

 Answer: No Prophecy has any private interpretation

 NOTE: We have all heard the old saying, “The Bible is like a violin – you can play any tune you like on it.”
-That may be true if you take a verse or two and base your belief on a doctrine without studying all the bible text concerning that subject.
+That may be true if you take a verse or two and base your belief on a doctrine without studying the entirety of the Bible concerning that subject.
 You will need to put all the pieces of the puzzle together.
-Peter’s warning was followed by these words: “. . . there shall be false teachers among you, who privily shall bring in damnable heresies . . .
+Peter’s warning was followed by these words: “. . . there shall be false teachers among you, who secretly bring in damnable heresies . . .
 And many follow their malicious ways” II Peter 2:1, 2.

-Answer: God shall add unto him the Plagues that are written in this book.
+Answer: God shall add to him the plagues written in this book.

-10. What did God say will happen to anyone who takes away from the things written in the Book of Revelation?
+- What does God say will happen to anyone who takes away from the things written in the Book of Revelation?
 Revelation 22:19

 Answer: Their name shall be taken out of the Book of Life

-Note: It would be a grave offense for any pharmacist to willing tamper with a physician’s prescription, when the life of the patient might be in danger.
-To knowly tamper with God’s Holy Word is far more serious.
-It would mean experiencing the seven last plagues and then having the tamperer’s name eliminated from the Book of Life.
+Note: It would be a grave offense for any pharmacist to willingly tamper with a physician’s prescription when the patient’s life might be in danger.
+To knowingly tamper with God’s Holy Word is much more severe.
+It would mean experiencing the seven last plagues and having the tamperer’s name eliminated from the Book of Life.